-March is Women’s History Month, a time to honor the lives and achievements of women in history who inspire future generations to make their own impact.
-This holiday began in the 1980s as Women’s History Week but has expanded into a month-long celebration.
+March is Women’s History Month, a time to honor the lives and accomplishments of women throughout history who have inspired future generations.
+This commemoration began in the 1980s as Women’s History Week but has expanded into a month-long celebration.

-March is a great time to inspire girls to use their own voice and to teach every child how to show universal respect.
-Use these seven activities to help educate children about women in history, and teach them they’re never too young to make a difference.
-For more information about Women’s History Month, please visit their official website.
+March is a great time to inspire girls in your classroom to use their own voice, and to teach every child how to show universal respect.
+Use these 20 activities and book recommendations to help educate children about women in history, and teach them they’re never too young to make a difference.
+For more information about Women’s History Month, please visit the official website.

 Interview an Important Woman: One great way for kids to learn about the accomplishments of women in their life is to conduct an interview.
-This template helps kids organize an interview with a grandma, aunt, or other important woman in their life about how they’ve made a difference.
+This template helps kids organize an interview with a grandma, aunt, neighbor or other important woman in their life.

 Women’s History Month Worksheets: These activities are a fun way to educate kids about Women’s History Month in your classroom.